Grouping rows

 Allowing users to choose between groupings

-You may also allow users to pick between different groupings, by passing them in an array to the groups()
+You may also allow users to pick between different groupings, by passing them in an array to the groups() method:

 use Filament\Tables\Table;